solidjs-community/solid-primitives/packages/mouse/README.md

 ##### Non-reactive primitives:

-- [`newMousePositionListener`](#newMousePositionListener) - Attaches event listeners to provided targat, listeneing for changes to the mouse/touch position.
+- [`makeMousePositionListener`](#makeMousePositionListener) - Attaches event listeners to provided targat, listeneing for changes to the mouse/touch position.
-- [`newMouseInsideListener`](#newMouseInsideListener) - Attaches event listeners to provided targat, listening for mouse/touch entering/leaving the element.
+- [`makeMouseInsideListener`](#makeMouseInsideListener) - Attaches event listeners to provided targat, listening for mouse/touch entering/leaving the element.

 ##### Calculations: